h2non/node-authrc/README.md

 Return the first .authrc data contents found on the system.

-The authrc file search process algorithm will do the following:
+The authrc file search process algorithm will do what follows:

 ```
 1.0 Try to find .authrc file on the current working directory